Shyamsodhatar/CodeClauseInternship_BasicCalculator/README.md

 # CodeClauseInternship_BasicCalculator
-This Basic  Calculator using Python and Tkinter .
+This is  Basic  Calculator using Python and Tkinter .